When reading this essay, make no assumptions: the second paragraph

 My Dearest Husband,

 You look at me with cold fury.
 You fault my wayward act for costing us our luxuriant lifestyle.
-How many days now I have longed for your touch, the scent of your torso, your muscular arms; how I long to riffle my fingers through your hair.
+How many days now I have longed for your touch, the scent of your torso, your muscular arms; how I long to riffle my finger through your hair.
 But you pace ahead of me, mouth set in a bitter line, eyes downcast in shame, unwilling to abandon me, unwilling to reconcile.

 I write this letter in the year 450,000 B.C. as we regroup outside the gates of Eden.
 You, Adam, and I, Eve, represent the dawn of the species Homo Sapiens.
 We have just been evicted from paradise.